sjspielman/datascience_for_biologists/docs/assignments/hw1/questions.md

 7. You make a *density plot* to visualize the relationship between the number of bags produced and the number of defects found for each coffee.

-8. You make a *strip plot* to visualize the distribution of `balance` coffee gradings.
+8. You make a *strip plot* to visualize the distribution of flavor coffee gradings.

-9. You make a *barplot* to visualize the distribution of `acidity` coffee gradings.
+9. You make a *barplot* to visualize the distribution of acidity coffee gradings.